AriannaHG/Gravekeeper/README.md

 Grimoires can be crafted from [Gossamer](https://steamcommunity.com/sharedfiles/filedetails/?id=2975431040) *(Also requires [The Summoners of New Vesper](https://steamcommunity.com/sharedfiles/filedetails/?id=2864331568))*, [Heartwood](https://steamcommunity.com/sharedfiles/filedetails/?id=2667588820), [Bloodstone](https://steamcommunity.com/sharedfiles/filedetails/?id=2870452778) and [Yore](https://steamcommunity.com/sharedfiles/filedetails/?id=3367799950), and the Gravekeeper offers its own unique [Elite passive](https://steamcommunity.com/sharedfiles/filedetails/?id=3044437113).
 Additionally, the trade good offered by Port Barrow can be crafted into a unique potion via [Ports of Ill Repute](https://steamcommunity.com/sharedfiles/filedetails/?id=2828763440).

+Finally, [Livia](https://steamcommunity.com/sharedfiles/filedetails/?id=2345135808) may have a thing or two to say if you bring her along for the ride.

 **Place this mod below the relevant crafting material mods and Elite Passives** if you want to craft with their materials and have the Gravekeeper's Elite passive be treated as such, but they are not required.

 **Place this mod above New Enchantments** to ensure future changes made to Prominence's Ruin enchantment are reflected ingame.